dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Equipped with the observation above it is easy to show why creation of single (or more generally any odd number of) excitations is impossible: this would violate the condition in the above <a href="eq:observation">equation</a> which holds throughout.

-Okay, so we cannot create single excitations by applying Pauli strings, we can easily create pairs of excitations.
+Okay, so summarizing: we cannot create single excitations by applying Pauli strings but we can easily create pairs of excitations.
 Given the "loopy" nature of the ground state we discovered in the <a href="#Hamiltonian-and-ground-states">first section</a> we naturally ask: does anything interesting happen if the excitations form closed loops?
-Absolutely: it turns out that creating a closed loop of excitations is equivalent to creating no excitations at all.
+Absolutely: it turns out that creating a *topologically trivial* closed loop of excitations is equivalent to creating no excitations at all.
+This is a really curious fact, so let me state it again in a different way: starting from a ground state we can create a set of excitations, pair them up (thus creating closed excitations loops) and get the ground state again!
+The physical intuition behind it is simple: since each of the

+This is one of the reasons why toric code is useful for the quantum error correction: if we say that the excitations were created by some unwanted "errors" in the form of Pauli strings then these errors might be removed by

 <!-- What changes if we introduce open boundary conditions? -->

 ## Local indistinguishability

-So far we have focused on topologically trivial excitation strings.
+In the previous section I stressed few times that the excitation loops considered are the ones which are *topologically trivial*.
+What if we considered e.g., Pauli $$X$$ strings which were making topologically *non-trivial* loops (e.g., ones corresponding to in Fig. !!!)?

 The main idea behind topological order is the existence of a ground state degeneracy without breaking any underlying symmetry[^5].
 More formally <a href="#references">[Zeng et al. (2015) p.
 166]</a>